Adult ADHD and Autism

 Psychotherapists are covered by most insurance plans and can provide the same functions as a coach while also having the ability to explore how your past influences the present and provide support for a wide range of concerns.
 Therapy can also be helpful throughout various stages of life since we are always changing.

 • Neurodivergent individuals often experience more stressful life events, traumas, and challenges than their neurotypical counterparts.
 Many develop low self-esteem, rejection sensitivity, perfectionism, demand avoidance, mood disorders, emotion dysregulation, interpersonal issues and more.
-Psychotherapy is helpful for addressing these other issues that often co-occur with ADHD.
+Psychotherapy is helpful for addressing these other issues that often co-occur with ADHD/ASD.
 A therapist can help you heal past wounds, process experiences, learn new techniques, develop an authentic sense of self, and live more mindfully.

 Medication for anxiety, depression, and/or sleep issues can also be helpful for some individuals, as well as accommodations for school and work.